LeslieAlvarado1/E-Commerce-Website-FLC/README.md

 ## About

 Welcome to Forever Lash Co, a website that provides a selection of eyelash extension products.
 You can explore a vast selection of data and easily accessible navigation tools such as navbar, links and more.
-It provides a catalog of different eyelash extension products and allows users to browse, add items to their cart, and complete their purchase securely.
+It provides a catalog of different eyelash extension products and allows users to browse, view items to their cart, and browse securely.

 ## Getting Started